 Method: This is Optional.
 It is a logical value that determines whether to utilize the U.S. or European method in the analysis.

-For calculating the turnaround time in days, select Cell E5 and type the following formula:
+To calculate the turnaround time in days, select Cell E5 and enter the following formula:

 =DAYS360(B5,C5)